 How Big Their Penises Are

 “Men are very insecure about penis size,” Ziskind says.
 This despite the fact that studies show that women actually prefer smaller men for long-term partners, potentially due to fear of pain during intercourse.
-Still, men can hang onto negative feedback about size from past partners, or even peers in the locker room growing up, for most of their lives.
+Still, men can hang on to negative feedback about size from past partners, or even peers in the locker room growing up, for most of their lives.
 “Men take insults about their penis size to heart.
 Comments about penis size can linger negatively with a man for decades.”

 Whether They’re Circumcised or Uncircumcised

 It’s not only size that matters to men, but how their penises look.
 And when it comes to circumcision, men are damned if they do and damned if they don’t.
-Ziskind has seen insecure uncircumcised men get surgery as adults about as often as she’s seen men who were circumcised as infants and are upset about it.
+Ziskind has seen insecure uncircumcised men want surgery as adults about as often as she’s seen men who were circumcised as infants and are upset about it.

 If Their Penises Even Work

 As much as men may worry about their penis size and appearance, the way it works may matter most, therapist William Schroeder says.
-Erectile dysfunction affects over 50 percent of men, but Schroeder has found that the prognosis is the best for men who can discuss this with their partners.
+Erectile dysfunction affects over 50 percent of men, but Schroeder has found that the prognosis is best for men who can discuss this with their partners.
 Men who cannot communicate about this insecurity risk getting caught in a negative feedback loop where they’re even less likely to be able to perform sexually, over time.

 “Erectile dysfunction is a perfect example of something that can be very anxiety producing if not dealt with in a direct and open way,” he warns.
 “Conversely, if men discuss sex, then it can make it into something with very clear expectations and understanding on both sides.
 That vulnerability can be very endearing to a mate.”